-Very few maintenance and construction jobs lack the requirement for personnel to access out-of-reach areas safely.
+Very few maintenance and construction jobs lack the requirement for personnel and materials to access out-of-reach areas safely.
 From home construction and power poll repairs to cell phone tower maintenance, workers, tools, and other supplies need to be lifted safely for work to occur.
-But different jobs require different tools, and lifting personnel is no exception.
+But different jobs require different tools.

 How to Determine the Type of Crane Required for Your Job

 Ensuring a project stays on time, under budget, and safe is an expansive undertaking, whether for construction, civil infrastructure, or other general jobs.
 General contractors are responsible for managing all these aspects and scheduling the right people to work at the right time.